drivendataorg/deon/examples/ethics.md

 ## A. Data Collection
 ------
  - [ ] A.1 If there are human subjects, have those subjects have given informed consent, where users clearly understand what they are consenting to and there was a mechanism in place for gathering consent?
- - [ ] A.2 Have we consline_idered sources of bias that could be introduced during data collection and survey design and taken steps to mitigate those?
+ - [ ] A.2 Have we considered sources of bias that could be introduced during data collection and survey design and taken steps to mitigate those?
- - [ ] A.3 Have we consline_idered ways to to minimize exposure of PII for example through anonymization or not collecting information that isn't relevant for analysis?
+ - [ ] A.3 Have we considered ways to to minimize exposure of PII for example through anonymization or not collecting information that isn't relevant for analysis?

 ## B. Data Storage
 ------